cforall/llheap/README.md

 * `malloc` remembers the original allocation size separate from the actual allocation size.
 * `calloc` sets the sticky zero-fill property.
 * `memalign`, `aligned_alloc`, `posix_memalign`, `valloc` and `pvalloc` set the alignment sticky property, remembering the specified alignment size.
-* `realloc` preserved all sticky properties when moving and increasing space.
+* `realloc` and `reallocarray` preserved all sticky properties when moving and increasing space.
 * `malloc_stats` prints (default standard error) detailed statistics of allocation/free operations when linked with a statistic version.
   Existence of shell variable MALLOC_STATS implicitly calls malloc_stats at program termination.